willkroboth/ConfigCommands/Plugin Description.md

 Result: InternalArrayListArgument

-Description: Creates a sublist from the first index inclusive to the last index exlusive of the target ArrayList
+Description: Creates a sublist from the first index inclusive to the last index exclusive of the target ArrayList

 #### Static Class Name: ArrayList